"False"

 Contact

-Higher Education and Compulsory school: Maria Berge, Johanna Lönngren
+Contact: Maria Berge, Johanna Lönngren

-Environmental and sustainability education
+Environmental and sustainability education in STE

 Educators at all levels of education are today required to integrate sustainability into their teaching, but we still need a lot more research to better understand how such integration can be done successfully.
-Our research in this area focuses on education aimed at developing students’ action competence, preparing them for dealing with wicked sustainability problems, socio-scientific issues (SSI), value conflicts and irreducible uncertainty.
+Our research in this area focuses on STE education aimed at developing students’ action competence, preparing them for dealing with wicked sustainability problems, socio-scientific issues (SSI), value conflicts, and irreducible uncertainty.
 We also study citizenship education and the role of emotions in environmental and sustainability education (see above).

 Science in preschool and Grades 1–6

-Sofie Areljung, Christina Ottander, Annika Manni
+Contact: Sofie Areljung, Christina Ottander, Annika Manni

-The role of instruction in learning
+The role of instruction in STE learning

 National and international collaboration

-UmSER regularly invites researchers, national and international, to exchange ideas and experiences.
-Nationally, we have research collaboration with Chalmers institute of Technology, University of Gothenburg, Dalarna University, Karlstad University Stockholm University, Uppsala University, and Örebro University.
-We have good connections with several European institutions (inter alia) through participation in three projects within Horizon 2020 (ESTABLISH, PARRISE, AND MULTIPLIERS).
-We also collaborate with researchers in USA, Canada, South Africa, Australia and Malaysia – and we are always interested in exploring new opportunities for collaboration.
+UmSER regularly invites national and international researchers to exchange ideas and experiences.
+Nationally, we collaborate with Chalmers Institute of Technology, University of Gothenburg, Dalarna University, Karlstad University Stockholm University, Uppsala University, and Linnaeus University.
+We also have good connections with several European institutions, for example, Aalborg University, NTNU (Norway), Åbo Akademi in Vaasa, and through participation in projects within Horizon 2020 and the European Society for Engineering Education (SEFI).
+Beyond Europe, we collaborate with individual researchers and institutions in the USA, Canada, South Africa, Australia, and Malaysia, for example, within the context of the Emotions in Engineering Education Network.
+We are always interested in exploring new opportunities for collaboration.
+Don’t hesitate to get in touch with any of us!

 Researchers in UmSER